Infernal-Insights/Hashmancer/Worker/README.md

 python -m hashmancer_worker.worker_agent
 ```

-Each sidecar now launches `hashcat` for incoming batches and streams hashrate
+Each sidecar launches `hashcat` for incoming batches and streams per-GPU
-statistics back to the server.
+hashrate statistics back to the server.
 Restore files are uploaded if a job is
 interrupted so the server can requeue work.
 Wordlists are cached in VRAM on
-low-bandwidth GPUs for faster execution.
+low-bandwidth GPUs and can also be pulled from the server's Redis cache so
+workers start faster.

 ## Generating signing keys